Crestmont Market Valuation Update

 August 1, 2016

-Quick take: Based on the March S&P 500 average of daily closes, the Crestmont P/E is now 84% above its arithmetic mean and at the 97th percentile of this fourteen-decade monthly metric.
+Quick take: Based on the July S&P 500 average of daily closes, the Crestmont P/E is 94% above its arithmetic mean and at the 98th percentile of this fourteen-plus-decade monthly metric.

 The 2011 article P/E: Future On The Horizon by Advisor Perspectives contributor Ed Easterling provided an overview of Ed's method for determining where the market is headed.
 His analysis was quite compelling.
-Accordingly I include the Crestmont data to my monthly market valuation updates.
+Accordingly we include the Crestmont Research data to our monthly market valuation updates.

 For a better understanding of these charts, please see Ed's two-part commentary here:

 Ed Easterling is the author of Probable Outcomes: Secular Stock Market Insights and award-winning Unexpected Returns: Understanding Secular Stock Market Cycles.
-He is President of an investment management and research firm, and a Senior Fellow with the Alternative Investment Center at SMU's Cox School of Business, where he previously served on the adjunct faculty and taught the course on alternative investments and hedge funds for MBA students.
+He is currently President of an investment management and research firm.
+In addition, he previously served as an adjunct professor and taught the course on alternative investments and hedge funds for MBA students at SMU in Dallas, Texas.
 Mr. Easterling publishes provocative research and graphical analyses on the financial markets at www.CrestmontResearch.com.